Meningococcal disease

 ≥20 years | None | None | MenB and MenACWY | MenACWY |

-a See brand specific recommendations |
+a See brand specific recommendations. |

-Age at start of vaccine course | Vaccine type | Vaccine brand | Dose requirements for healthy people (without any medical conditions associated with increased risk of invasive meningococcal disease) |
+Vaccine type | Vaccine brand | Dose requirements for healthy people (without any medical conditions associated with increased risk of invasive meningococcal disease) |

-2–9 years | MenACWY | Preferably Menveo or Nimenrix, otherwise Menactra | 1 dose |
+MenACWY | MenQuadfi, Menveo or Nimenrix | 1 dose |

-MenB | Bexsero | 2 doses (8 weeks between doses) | |
+MenB | Bexsero | 2 doses (8 weeks between doses) |

 Infants and children

-Infants and children aged <2 years are strongly recommended to receive MenACWY vaccine in a 1-, 2- or 3-dose schedule, depending on the vaccine brand and the child’s age when they start the vaccine course.
+Infants and children aged <2 years are recommended to receive MenACWY vaccine in a 1-, 2- or 3-dose schedule, depending on the vaccine brand and the child’s age when they start the vaccine course.
 See Table.
 Recommendations for immunisation of infants and children aged <2 years using meningococcal ACWY vaccines, by age and vaccine brand for more details.

 Medical conditions are specified in List.
 Specified medical conditions associated with increased risk of invasive meningococcal disease.